-- A growing number of agriculture, forestry and other land use (AFOLU) projects bring "co-benefits" - that is, advantages in addition to decarbonization, such as nature conservation and restoration.
+A growing number of AFOLU projects bring "co-benefits" - that is, advantages in addition to decarbonization, such as nature conservation and restoration.
 One of the four major offset registries, Verra, has created the Climate, Community and Biodiversity Standards to earmark projects with these co-benefits.
-Some 356 million such offsets have been issued since 2011 - equivalent to Poland's annual greenhouse-gas emissions. - Projects with such co-benefits tend to be valued higher: the highest-priced reforestation projects located in markets like China and Tanzania all have Verra's CCB verification.
-The largest number of REDD+ offsets in 2023 (4,072,513) came from the Cordillera Azul National Park REDD Project, which aims to support all efforts to avoid deforestation and forest degradation. - Such offsets could provide a significant source of biodiversity finance for developing countries.
-However, today these projects are heavily concentrated in certain nations: two-thirds of offsets with biodiversity co-benefits came from projects in Brazil, Cambodia, China, Peru, and Colombia.
+Some 301 million such offsets have been issued since 2011 - equivalent to Poland's annual greenhouse-gas emissions.

+- Projects with such co-benefits tend to be valued higher: the highest-priced reforestation projects - located in markets like China and Tanzania - all have Verra's CCB verification.
+The most expensive REDD+ offsets in 2022 came from the Community Based Avoided Deforestation Project in Guinea-Bissau, which received an AAA rating from BeZero. - Such offsets could provide a significant source of biodiversity finance for developing countries.
+However, today these projects are heavily concentrated in certain nations: two-thirds of offsets with biodiversity co-benefits came from projects in Indonesia, Peru, Cambodia, Brazil and the Democratic Republic of Congo.